privacyguides/privacyguides.org/docs/setup/integrating-metadata-removal.en.md

 ## Windows

 Windows allows users to place files in a **SendTo** folder which then appear in the *Send to* context menu.
-This guide will show you how to add an ExifTool batch script to this menu.
+This guide will show you how to add an [ExifTool](../metadata-removal-tools.md#exiftool) batch script to this menu.

 ![Send to metadata removal shortcut](../assets/img/integrating-metadata-removal/preview-windows.jpg)

 ### Prerequisites

-1. [ExifTool](../metadata-removal-tools.md#exiftool): a tool for viewing and manipulating image, audio, video, and PDF metadata.
+1. ExifTool is a tool for viewing and manipulating image, audio, video, and PDF metadata.
 We suggest you read the [Installation instructions](https://exiftool.org/install.html#Windows) on the official website.

 !!! note
     You can check if ExifTool is present in your [PATH](https://www.computerhope.com/issues/ch000549.htm) by running `exiftool -ver` in Command Prompt.
 You should see a version number.